bgonzalezbustamante/demo-regularisation/README.md

 ## License

-This R code is released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
+This R code and merged, sliced data set from V-Dem and World Bank are released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
 This open-access license allows the data to be shared, reused, adapted as long as appropriate acknowledgement is given.

 ## Citation